QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 ### When does JAX recompile?

-You might remember that Numba recompiles if we change the types of variables in a function call.
+You might remember that Numba recompiles if we change the *types* of variables in a function call.

-JAX recompiles more often --- in particular, it recompiles every time we change array sizes.
+JAX recompiles more often --- in particular, it recompiles every time we change types or array sizes.

 For example, let's try